 Accumulating immersive artist residences in prisons, Nicolas Daubanes focusses on key issues: life, death, the human condition and its social forms.
 From steel powder drawings to monumental concrete sabotaged installations, the artist is interested in the combined time of suspension and fall: it is to see, before the destruction, the life force.
 “I try to experiment intensity and rigor; I play with mental, visual and physical danger.
 I always choose to balance form and content in a subtle way.
 For instance, sugar added to concrete illustrates the failed gesture of the French ‘Resistants’ during World War II.
 The iron filings that I use in my drawings symbolize the prison bars as well as the files that enable a prisoner to escape…”

-Nicolas Daubanes has exhibited in many institutions such as Villa Arson, les Abattoirs (FRAC Occitanie Toulouse), FRAC Occitanie Montpellier, MRAC Sérignan… Nicolas’s work is part of important private and public collections such as FRAC Occitanie Montpellier, FRAC PACA… Nicolas is the winner of the 2016 Yia Prize, the Occitanie Grand Prix of Contemporary Art 2017 and of the South Mezzanine Prize les Abattoirs 2017.
+Nicolas Daubanes (b.
+1983, FR) lives and works in Marseilles (FR).
+He will have personal exhibitions in Palais de Tokyo, Paris in 2020 (He won the 2018 Prix des Amis du Palais de Tokyo) and in FRAC PACA and Chateau d’Oiron in 2019/2020.
+Previously, Nicolas Daubanes exhibited in many institutions such as MONA (Australia), Villa Arson, les Abattoirs (FRAC Occitanie Toulouse), FRAC Occitanie Montpellier, MRAC Sérignan (FR)… Nicolas’s work is part of important private and public collections such as FRAC Occitanie Montpellier, FRAC PACA… He won the 2017 Occitanie Grand Prix of Contemporary Art and of the 2017 South Mezzanine Prize / les Abattoirs.